-People begin trying to eat better foods (if only because Farmers Markets open and become our main grocery stop on Saturdays), the various walking trails that looked all but abandoned (but for the tracks left by snowmobiles) during the coldest months start becoming populated again, and people flock to the beach in droves every chance they get to lay out in the sun all day and hope to return back home that evening with a slightly bronzed color.
+People begin trying to eat better foods (if only because Farmers’ Markets open and become our main grocery stop on Saturdays), the various walking trails that looked all but abandoned (but for the tracks left by snowmobiles) during the coldest months start becoming populated again, and people flock to the beach in droves every chance they get to lay out in the sun all day and hope to return back home that evening with a slightly bronzed color.

-The sun’s reputation has been getting slaughtered quite extensively recently, especially now that the hottest months of the year are fast approaching – It seems as though just about everywhere you look, an ad or commercial warning you that going into the sun is going to highly increase your risk of getting melanoma (skin cancer).
+The sun’s reputation has been getting slaughtered quite extensively recently, especially now that the hottest months of the year are fast approaching.
+It seems as though just about everywhere you look, an ad or commercial is warning you that going into the sun is going to increase your risk of getting melanoma (skin cancer).

 Aloe Vera is one hardy houseplant that will grow in just about any room of your home and can be used for a wide variety of different things from soothing irritations and insect bites to simply moisturizing your skin.
-If you’re not a fan of commercial SPF products (and their associated health hazards), there are plenty of natural oils and herbal extracts that offer a decent level of protection against the harmful UV rays and are perfect for low to moderate sun exposure.
+Suppose you’re not a fan of commercial SPF products (and their associated health hazards).
+In that case, there are plenty of natural oils and herbal extracts that offer a decent level of protection against harmful UV rays and are perfect for low to moderate sun exposure.

 What are the benefits, anyway?

-We all know that sun provides out bodies with vitamin D – Real vitamin D, not the kind that we’re forced to take in pill form during the long winter months, but do you know just how good the sunshine vitamin is for you?
+We all know that the sun provides out bodies with vitamin D – Real vitamin D, not the kind we’re forced to take in pill form during the long winter months, but do you know just how good the sunshine vitamin is for you?

 Not only does it promote strong and healthy bones and teeth, but it also plays an incredibly important role in our immune systems.
-It turns out that every single cell in the human body needs adequate amounts of vitamin D in order to function properly, yet over half of Americans have less of the vital nutrient running through their blood.
+It turns out that every single cell in the human body needs adequate amounts of vitamin D to function properly, yet over half of Americans have less of the vital nutrients running through their blood.
 Not having enough of the sunshine vitamin could potentially cause or contribute to heart disease, stroke, depression, obesity, diabetes, and more.

-With proper amounts of vitamin D running through your system, you’ll be less likely to get sick, you’ll have more energy, your skin will glow and your hair and nails will grow long and strong.
-You’ll just feel better in general – There’s just something about the warm summer sunshine that makes you feel instantly happier.
+With proper amounts of vitamin D running through your system, you’ll be less likely to get sick, you’ll have more energy, your skin will glow, and your hair and nails will grow long and strong.
+You’ll feel better in general – There’s just something about the warm summer sunshine that makes you feel instantly happier.

 Simply sunbathing is just one step though

-Having enough vitamin D is great, but it’s not going to matter much if your diet is terrible and you’re inactive.
-In addition to getting your daily dose of natural sunshine you should remember to eat organic and whole foods as often as you possibly can and drink lots of water and herbal teas.
+Having enough vitamin D is great, but it won’t matter much if your diet is terrible and you’re inactive.
+In addition to getting your daily dose of natural sunshine, you should remember to eat organic and whole foods as often as you possibly can and drink lots of water and herbal teas.
 Staying active is equally important.

-The important thing to remember is that time flies, especially during the few months of warm sunny weather we get blessed with – Get out there and enjoy it any way that you can!
+The important thing to remember is that time flies, especially during the few months of warm sunny weather we get blessed with – Get out there and enjoy it any way you can!